industrial-edge/Performance-Analytics/docs/Installation.md

 Hint: Username and password should be the same as was set in the IE Databus configuration, e.g., "edge" / "edge".

-Deploy the OPC UA Connector by clicking "Deploy"and you should see this both data sources correctly deployed as shown:
+Deploy the OPC UA Connector by clicking "Deploy".
+After deployment the "Bus Adaptor" and the "Data Source" status of both PLCs should have green icon, like so:

 ![OPC UA7](graphics/OPC_UA7.png)

 ### Configure S7 Connector